-- To register and/or update your vehicle visit the Online Parking Management System at parking.llu.edu.
-If you are a new user follow the instruction to establish your account and submit your vehicle information. - The Parking Management System uses license plate recognition (LPR) to identify vehicles.
+- To register and/or update your vehicle visit the Online Parking Management System at https://llu.edu/campus-spiritual-life/parking If you are a new user follow the instruction to establish your account and submit your vehicle information. - The Parking Management System uses license plate recognition (LPR) to identify vehicles.
 Vehicles that are not displaying a front plate must be parked in such a way that the rear plate is visible to the patrolling officer while driving in the lane of traffic.
 LLUAHSC Parking Regulations prohibit the installation of any cover or license plate frame that will restrict the operation of the LPR system - The system will send renewal notification to all account holders.
 Failure to renew your account will result in parking citations being issued to your vehicles. - It is your responsibility to be acquainted with the LLUAHSC Parking Regulations which are posted online at parking.llu.edu.
-An interactive campus map is located on-line indicating the location of all parking lots or in The Student Right to Know and Campus Security Awareness Handbook (p.
-23) for the location of these lots. - First and second year students usually find it most convenient to park in designated areas of Lot X and Lots T, N6 and Shepardson Lot, located at the corner of Shepardson and Benton. - Students assigned to clinical rotations at the Professional Plaza should be careful to not park in reserved spaces or spaces designated for visitors or patients.
+An interactive campus map is located on-line indicating the location of all parking lots or in The Student Right to Know and Campus Security Awareness Handbook for the location of these lots. - First and second year students usually find it most convenient to park in designated areas of

+Lot X.

+• Students assigned to clinical rotations at the FMO Professional Plaza should be careful to not park in reserved spaces or spaces designated for visitors or patients.